Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Related work

-Deep learning-based approaches consider the next location prediction problem as a sequence-to-sequence task and obtain better prediction results than traditional methods.
-The majority of existing deep learning models are based on \textsc{Rnn} \cite{hochreiter1997long,cho2014learning}. \textsc{Strnn} \cite{liu2016predicting} is a pioneering work that incorporates spatial-temporal features between consecutive human visits into \textsc{Rnn} models to predict human mobility. \textsc{Stgn} \cite{zhao2020go} adds spatial and temporal gates to \textsc{Lstm} to learn users interests. \textsc{Flashback} \cite{yang2020location} leverages spatial and temporal intervals to compute aggregated past \textsc{Rnn} hidden states for predictions. \textsc{Lstpm} \cite{sun2020go} introduces a non-local network and a geo-dilated \textsc{Lstm} to model users’ long- and short-term preferences.
-Some approaches use the attention mechanism to improve their performances. \textsc{DeepMove} \cite{feng2018deepmove} leveraged attention mechanisms combined with an \textsc{Rnn} module to capture users’ long- and short-term preferences. \textsc{Arnn} \cite{guo2020attentional} uses a knowledge graph to find related neighboring locations and model the sequential regularity of check-ins through attentional \textsc{Rnn}. \textsc{Stan} \cite{luo2021stan} extracts relative spatial-temporal information between consecutive and non-consecutive locations through a spatio-temporal attention network for locations predictions.
+\textsc{Rnn}-based models regard the next location prediction problem as a sequence-to-sequence task and have shown superior performance. \textsc{Strnn} \cite{liu2016predicting} is a pioneering work that integrates spatial-temporal characteristics between consecutive human visits into \textsc{Rnns}, laying the groundwork for subsequent studies.
+Building on this, \textsc{Stgn} \cite{zhao2020go} introduces spatial and temporal gates to Long Short-Term Memory (\textsc{Lstm}) networks to better capture users' interests, while \textsc{Flashback} \cite{yang2020location} leverages spatial and temporal intervals to aggregate past RNN hidden states for improved predictions.
+Additionally, \textsc{Lstpm} \cite{sun2020go} employs a non-local network and a geo-dilated \textsc{Lstm} to model both long- and short-term user preferences.
+Attention mechanisms are also utilized to enhance model performance. \textsc{DeepMove} \cite{feng2018deepmove} combines attention mechanisms with \textsc{Rnn} modules to effectively capture users' long- and short-term preferences.
+Similarly, \textsc{Arnn} \cite{guo2020attentional} uses a knowledge graph to identify related neighboring locations and employs attentional \textsc{Rnns} to model the sequential regularity of check-ins.
+Furthermore, \textsc{Stan} \cite{luo2021stan} extracts relative spatial-temporal information between both consecutive and non-consecutive locations through a spatio-temporal attention network.
+These approaches collectively highlight the importance of integrating spatial-temporal dynamics and attention mechanisms to improve the accuracy of human mobility predictions.
 In addition, some efforts incorporate contextual information \cite{li2018next} such as geographical information \cite{lian2020geography}, dynamic-static \cite{manotumruksa2017deep}, text content about locations \cite{chang2018content} into sequence modeling.